 Individuals diagnosed with metastatic breast cancer automatically qualify for disability benefits from the Social Security Administration (SSA) and for Medicare coverage regardless of age, as long as they apply and meet the SSA's technical qualification rules.
-An individual must have been employed within the last ten years and currently unable to work due to her or his disability to earn Social Security disability insurance benefits (SSDI).
-Once an individual is approved for SSDI, there is a five-month waiting period to begin receiving benefits and a twenty-four-month waiting period for Medicare coverage.
+An individual must have been employed within the last 10 years and currently unable to work due to their disability to earn Social Security disability insurance benefits (SSDI).
+Once an individual is approved for SSDI, there is a 5-month waiting period to begin receiving benefits and a 24-month waiting period for Medicare coverage.